nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <details>
 <summary><strong>Tip:</strong></summary>

 - Adding a person with tags or weddings that do not exist in Wedlinker will create all the tags and weddings.
-Created weddings will have the person automatically assigned to their guest lists.
+Created weddings will have the person automatically assigned to their guest lists. <br><br>
 - A person can have any number of tags or weddings  (including 0) <br><br>
-- A person's name must contain only alphanumeric characters
-- A person's name can be saved with certain special characters, which can be used to represent different naming conventions:
+- A person's name must contain only alphanumeric characters and certain special characters, which can be used to represent different naming conventions:
     - **Hyphen (-)**: Used for double-barrelled names, such as "Mary Doe-Smith".
     - **Slash (/)**: Used to store nicknames or alternative names, like "John/Jonny Doe".
     - **Period (.)**: Used to shorten names, such as "John D. Doe" or "Jane S.".